liqi16/draft-li-sidrops-rpki-moasgroup/draft-li-sidrops-rpki-moasgroup.md

 ---
-title: "A Profile for RPKI Signed Group of Legitimate Multiple-Origin Autonomous System"
+title: "A Profile for RPKI Signed Group of Multiple-Origin Autonomous System"
 abbrev: "rpki-moasgroup"
 category: info